Odomontois/zfj-importer/README.rst

 Features
 --------

-- Import Tests from Excel (xls, xlsx) files into JIRA 5.
+- Import Tests from Excel (xls, xlsx) files into JIRA (5 and above).

 Download